Skip to Content

 Jay Hoffman, ThedaCare Patient

-More than Anything, Remember Your Why
+Remember Your Why

-“Stay strong in your why,” he encouraged.
+“Stay strong in your why,” he says.
 “My why is retirement with my bride, my family, and the prospect of grandchildren.
 Every challenging moment I’ve experienced on this journey is worth all the future moments I’ll enjoy with them.”

 Ready to make a change?
 Reach out to your provider to discuss your options, and begin the journey to a healthier you.